Information for Patients

 - Ophthalmology (eyes)

-- Orthopaedics (hands, elbows, minor shoulder)
+- Orthopaedics (hands, elbows, minor shoulder, foot surgery)

 - Oral Surgery (complex extractions, wisdom teeth, total clearance) – please note these are not general dentistry services (see below)

 - Vascular Surgery (varicose veins)

 - Dentistry including non-urgent extractions, root canals and fillings for WINZ (Work and Income New Zealand) clients through referrals from their dentist.
 We also offer wisdom teeth extraction, total clearances and complex extractions under general anaesthetic or sedation to patients aged over 18 and who meet the Trust’s financial and clinical criteria.

 The Canterbury Charity Hospital also provides professional training, development and education for clinicians and also provides work experience for student nurses and other health professionals.
 Our interactive technology in our two theatres enables us to also run educational seminars.